 Section 2: A Dynamic Development Context

-The current TWG framework was fist implemented in 2004, starting with an initial 12 TWGs.
-Since then a further 7 TWGs have been added.
+The current TWG framework was first implemented in 2004, starting with an initial 18 TWGs.
+Since then a further 1 TWGs have been added.
 During this 10 year period of time, the Kingdom of Cambodia has experienced a wide range of economic, political and social change.
 This suggests that the context in which TWG are operating is far different from the context in which they were initially conceived and implemented.
-Some of the key facets of change included the following:
+Some of the key facets of change include the following:

 The RGC has achieved considerable economic growth that has contributed to significant gains in poverty reduction.
 At its current pace of development, Cambodia is expected to reach lower middle income status during the next few years.
 ODA is still an important source of finance but other domestic and external development actors are also playing important roles and must be engaged in the process as well.